Development of the CMS detector for the CERN LHC Run 3: Inner tracking system

-\paragraph{Readout architecture and data acquisition system} In order to be efficient, the CMS \Phase1 pixel detector readout architecture was copied from the original detector, with modifications made to handle the 400\Mbs readout and the increased number of channels.
+In order to be efficient, the CMS \Phase1 pixel detector readout architecture was copied from the original detector, with modifications made to handle the 400\Mbs readout and the increased number of channels.
 The entirety of the CMS \Phase1 system readout is detailed in Ref.~\cite{CMS:2019kjw}, and a summary is provided below.

 The auxiliary on-detector electronics were modified to include a crystal-driven phase-locked-loop chip (QPLL)~\cite{Moreira:2003cds} that reduced the jitter on the clock signal, a higher bandwidth chip (DLT)~\cite{Nageli:2013ozx} to translate the module readout into a level suitable for the laser driver chip, and a new optical transmitter (TOSA from Mitsubishi Electric Corp.) for the higher bandwidth digital signal.